-Although relative TSR has remained most prevalent, the market continues to evaluate alternatives (like return on capital and EBITDA, which both have seen increased usage over the past few years).
+Although relative TSR has remained most prevalent, the market continues to evaluate alternatives (like return on capital, which has seen increased usage over the past few years).

-Although the pay-for-performance link for relative TSR awards is fairly straightforward, the valuation of these awards can be complex.
+Although the pay-for-performance link for relative TSR awards is fairly straightforward, the valuation of these awards can be somewhat complex.
 The vesting of relative TSR awards is dependent on future market conditions for both the company and its peer group.
 Therefore, the valuation of these awards requires sophisticated modeling techniques, such as a Monte Carlo valuation.